 Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

-In general, a converging lens will produce virtual, upright images located __________ the original object.
+In general, a converging lens will produce a virtual, upright image located __________ the original object.

-closer than. ****** at the same distance as. ** farther than. ******************** (Unsure/lost/guessing/help!) *
+closer than. ******* at the same distance as. * farther than. ****************** (More than one the above choices.) *** (Unsure/lost/guessing/help!) *****

-In general, a diverging lens will produce virtual, upright images located __________ the original object.
+In general, a diverging lens will produce a virtual, upright image located __________ the original object.

-closer than. ******************** at the same distance as. ** farther than. ****** (Unsure/lost/guessing/help!) *
+closer than. ******************** at the same distance as. farther than. ****** (More than one the above choices.) ***** (Unsure/lost/guessing/help!) ****

 Identify the type of lens used for these optics.
 (Only correct responses shown.)

-State the units of refractive power for lenses, and briefly describe the relationship between refractive power P and focal length f.
+State the units of optical power for lenses, and briefly describe the relationship between optical power and focal length.

 Explain the difference between the two types of magnification, m and M.